TobiasHilt/scientific_research_scraper/README.md

     - Edit the Search-String matching your needs ('query'-variable)
     - Edit the desired location to save the documents ('Location'-variable)
     - Edit the api-Keys with your personal key from: https://dev.elsevier.com
-    - [For notebooks using webdriver: change PATH-varible to the path, where chromedriver is installed locally on your device]
     - Start institutional VPN
     - Run the desired cells
     - Download the results